CapSparkle/SparkleXRTemplates/README.md

 <br />
 Scheme #2 Accuracy-asisntant selection
 ![Example_2](https://github.com/CapSparkle/SparkleXRTemplates/assets/25351821/600578e9-ba32-44f2-bbbe-e7865f2af94c)
 Algorithm decreases requirements for pointing accuracy using additional spherecast selector for hand finger.
 If there is no objects selected by ray ("finger_1" selector) it checks if there any objects selected by "finger_2".
-And it also prioritises objects from "high priority space by eye focus point.
+And it also prioritises objects from "high priority space" by eye focus point.
 <br />
 <br />
 In the following example green cube is selected.